premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-52. What is the meaning of Test Case?
+52. What is the meaning of a Test Case?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)